SSWConsulting/SSW.People.Profiles/Danijel-Malik/Danijel-Malik.md

    Some of his client projects include:

 *   <strong style="line-height:18px;">Carnival Australia - Cruise Control
 **Carnival Australia celebrated many successful projects with SSW over the last few years.
-Due to such a great partnership they wanted SSW to their support Cruise Control application, which is one of the key websites for P&O. Danijel stepped in and took the project to the next level: besides coding Danjiel transformed their processes and moved them from a ticketing system in SharePoint to Scrum with TFS.
+Due to such a great partnership they wanted SSW to support their Cruise Control application, which is one of the key websites for P&O. Danijel stepped in and took the project to the next level: besides coding Danijel transformed their processes and moved them from a ticketing system in SharePoint to Scrum with TFS.
 The month long release cycles were replaced with Continuous Delivery and fully automated deployments to production every few days.
 Related Technologies: TFS, Octopus Deploy, ASP.NET WebAPI, ServiceStack</strong>

 *   **Estate Master - TFS Migration & Release Management**